ugr-sail/sinergym/README.md

 **Welcome to Sinergym!**

-This is a project based on Zhiang Zhang and Khee Poh Lam [Gym-Eplus](https://github.com/zhangzhizza/Gym-Eplus).

-The goal of this project is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.
+The goal of this project is to create an environment following [Gymnasium interface](https://gymnasium.farama.org/), for wrapping simulation engines for building control using **deep reinforcement learning**.

 Please, help us to improve by **reporting your questions and issues** [here](https://github.com/ugr-sail/sinergym/issues).
 It is easy, just 2 clicks using our issue templates (questions, bugs, improvements, etc.).
 More detailed info on how to report issues [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).